sigp/lighthouse/book/src/testnet-validator.md

-It will take 4-8+ hours for the beacon chain to process and activate your validator, however you'll know you're active when the validator client starts successfully publishing attestations each slot:
+It will take 4-8+ hours for the beacon chain to process and activate your validator, however you'll know you're active when the validator client starts successfully publishing attestations each epoch:

 ```
 Dec 03 08:49:40.053 INFO Successfully published attestation      slot: 98, committee_index: 0, head_block: 0xa208…7fd5,
 ```

-Although you'll produce an attestation each slot, it's less common to produce a block.
+Although you'll produce an attestation each epoch, it's less common to produce a block.
 Watch for the block production logs too:

 ```